 The Board of Directors shall have the widest powers of administration over the company: it in particular may carry out any and all acts it deems appropriate for attaining the corporate scope, with the sole exclusion of those attributed by law and the by-laws exclusively to the shareholders’ meeting.
 The Board of Statutory Auditors is the company’s Control Board.
 The Board of Statutory Auditors verifies compliance with law and the By-Laws and the principles of correct administration and in particular on the adequacy of the administration and accounting organisation adopted by the Company and on its correct functioning.
 The accounting control functions are assigned to the Independent Audit Firm appointed by the Shareholders’ Meeting.

-The Board of Directors and the Board of Statutory Auditors in office at the date of the present report were appointed by the Shareholders’ Meeting of May 4, 2016 in accordance with the Company By-laws and remain in office until the approval of the 2018 Annual Accounts.
+The Board of Statutory Auditors in office at the date of the present report was appointed by the Shareholders’ Meeting of May 4, 2016 in accordance with the Company By-laws and remains in office until the approval of the 2018 Annual Accounts.